White Onion Highlights

-When chopped, onion microgreens smell strongly of onions and they never make your eyes water, or taste buds burn, even when chopped!
+Onion microgreens smell strongly of onions when chopped, but they never make your eyes water or taste buds burn, even when chopped!
 Chopping them up creates a wonderful aroma when added to a salad, burger, or steak.

 A small amount of onion microgreens goes a long way, so don’t use too heavily at first.